10 best graphic design project management software tools for creative teams in 2026

 Price

-Trello has a freemium pricing model, meaning that it offers a free plan with limited features and paid plans with more advanced features.
-The free plan includes basic features, like unlimited cards and boards, up to 10 MB/ file attachments, and integration with up to 10 apps.
+Trello uses a freemium pricing model, offering a free plan with limited features and paid plans with more advanced features.
+The free plan includes basic features, such as unlimited cards and boards, up to 10 MB of file storage, and integration with up to 10 apps.

-The paid plans include Trello Gold for $5 per month, Trello Business Class for $12.50/user per month, and Trello Enterprise with custom pricing.
+The paid plans include Standard at $5 per month, Premium at $10/user per month, and Trello Enterprise at $17.50/user per month.
 Trello also offers a 14-day free trial for the paid plans.

 Best for remote teams looking for a simple and user-friendly project management software